 The McDonald’s Thing That Should Not Be

 A double Big Mac!
 This weird travel food and Thing That Should Not Be is only available in Thailand and a few other select countries where skinny, depressed people want to punish themselves.
-The Double Big Mac is probably illegal in the U.S. Even McDonald’s isn’t cheeky enough to release them in a country where angry moms would sue after their kid developed a triple chin.
+The Double Big Mac is probably illegal in the U.S. Even McDonald’s isn’t cheeky enough to release them in a country where angry moms would sue after their kids developed additional chins.
 Give me a cauldron of pig fat over this any day.
 (Chiang Mai, Thailand)

 Cute, Fuzzy Edibles